 Part of the problem for pet owners is that, in many regions of the United States, heartworms are seasonal.
 Depending on where you live, mosquito season can last only three or four months of the year, or as long as year-round.
 So it can be challenging not only to remember that you actually need to start heartworm preventives but also to know when to start them.
 Many veterinarians now recommend most pet owners give year-round heartworm preventives.
 This takes the guesswork out of remembering to start the medication and when.
 However, it is a good idea to ask your veterinarian about the schedule of prevention she recommends.

-have a test done to make sure your pet does not already have heartworms.
+Start With a TestBefore you begin administering a heartworm preventive, talk to your veterinarian about whether your pet should have a test done to make sure he does not already have heartworms.
 If the test comes back positive, your veterinarian will discuss next steps and treatment options.

-Heartworms are easy to prevent — you just need to remember to test per your veterinarian’s recommendations and give preventives regularly.
+Heartworms are preventable — you just need to remember to test per your veterinarian’s recommendations and give preventives regularly.
 Your veterinarian can help you decide the best course of prevention for where you live.
 Make heartworm prevention a regular part of caring for your pet — it is easy to do, and your furry companion will be glad you did.